 Since 1973, the United Nations Populations Fund (UNFPA) has been partnering with the United Nations Volunteers (UNV) programme to mobilize trained health, gender and youth specialists within its programmes.
-During 2008-2018, 733 UN Volunteers served with UNFPA, supporting the organization's mission of delivering a world where every pregnancy is wanted, every childbirth is safe and every young person's potential is fulfilled.
+From 2012-2022, 1,347 UN Volunteers served with UNFPA, supporting the organization's mission of delivering a world where every pregnancy is wanted, every childbirth is safe and every young person's potential is fulfilled.

 How does the recruitment of UN Volunteers add value to UNFPA?